MicrosoftDocs/windows-dev-docs/hub/apps/design/widgets/widgets-states-and-ui.md

 ![A screenshot of a widget with a red box and label calling out the attribution area at the top of the widget containing the widget name and icon.](./images/widgets-attribution.png)

-The attribution area is rendered by the Widget board based on the widget name and icon provided during widget registration.
+The attribution area is rendered by the widgets board based on the widget name and icon provided during widget registration.
 For more information on registering widgets, see [Widget provider package manifest XML format](../../develop/widgets/widget-provider-manifest.md).